grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 # Meta monitoring

 Meta monitoring is the process of monitoring your monitoring, and alerting when your monitoring is not working as it should.
-Whether you use Grafana Managed Alerts or Mimir, meta monitoring is possible both on-premise and in Grafana Cloud.
+Whether you use Grafana Managed Alerts or Mimir, meta monitoring is possible both on-premises and in Grafana Cloud.

 ## Grafana Managed Alerts